 Start Dates

 For direct sales, the contract start date shall define the start date for activated licenses.
-For indirect sales and some vouchers, the license start date might be based upon the first activation date.
+For indirect sales and some vouchers, the license start date will be based upon the first activation date.

 Features

-Previous LicGenIds will be replaced by FNO Features, which are unique strings -- not integers.
-This is strictly not a change from the earlier solution but allows considering them as names allows for more meaningful product structures moving forward.
+Previous licgenids will be replaced by FNO Features: these are unique strings -- not integers.
+This is strictly not a change from the earlier solution (FlexMat) but considering them as names allows for more meaningful product structures moving forward.

+Quite often customers adopt naming conventions that avoid features being shared, for instance

+{product code}.{feature name}

+The following illustrates this principal for 3-Matic Medical: features have a name and some licgenids have been combined into a singe feature.